 “Applying to all the Ivies will not help your chances of getting in,” O’Shaugnessy stresses.

 So, look beyond the US News rankings.
 Make sure your teenager’s list includes some of the many stellar schools that are not Brand Name U. The upside: Your student will gain admission to a wonderful university—with a lot less stress—and may also land a hefty package of merit aid, money that chart-topping schools don’t offer (because they don’t have to).

 2. Trim extracurricular activities

 “The extracurricular resume is only important for a few schools,” notes Kris Hintz, founder of PositionU4College in Basking Ridge, New Jersey.
-“But, I think a lot of parents have gleaned from the media that this applies to every college and it doesn’t.”
+“But, I think a lot of parents have gleaned from the media that this applies to every college.
+It doesn’t.”

-In cutting back, let your teenager choose extracurriculars that interest them for the long-term.
-“Schools like to see some commitment, that the applicant is not flitting from one thing to another,” explains The College Solution’s O’Shaugnessy.
-“For example, my daughter liked art and soccer, and that was enough.
+“Those schools like to see some commitment, that the applicant is not flitting from one thing to another,” explains Lynn O’Shaughnessy, author of The College Solution.
+“For example, my daughter liked art and soccer, and that was enough.”

 3. Think about the end game

 Broadening the list of colleges and cutting out some extracurricular activities is a start.
 But, how to sustain this over the long, four years of the high school race to college?
 Get in touch with what really matters.

 “This is the easy part,” Duffy notes.
 “I will ask parents, ‘Tell me what you want for your child?’
 And invariably, it’s not, ‘I want him to go to Harvard;’ it’s, ‘I just want him to find something he loves, make a contribution, and be happy.’
 I’ve seen parents adapt with just that reminder.”